mblockelet/opentezos/docs/ligo/write-contract-ligo/1-raffle-contract.md

 1. a list of operations
 2. the storage

-TheLigocompiler expects the smart contract to have at least one function, which is the `main` function.
+The Ligo compiler expects the smart contract to have at least one function, which is the `main` function.
 It does not have to be named that way but it is good practice to do so:

 ```js
 type storage is unit